Leila Deen

 Leila Deen (born 1979) is a British environmental activist, campaigning on the issues of climate change, poverty and water politics.
-She is program director at SumOfUs in Washington, DC.
-Previously, she led Greenpeace UK's campaign against fracking and was projects director with Greenpeace USA until 2019.
+She is the founder and CEO of the Secure Energy Project, having previously been program director at SumOfUs, and led Greenpeace UK's campaign against fracking.
+She was also projects director with Greenpeace USA until 2019.
 She was previously an activist with the World Development Movement and Plane Stupid.
 She is most widely known for pouring green custard on the then Business Secretary Peter Mandelson in March 2009 in protest against the extension of Heathrow Airport, for which she was arrested and cautioned.

 Activism

 Deen has been an activist since she was a teenager.
 Deen was a prominent member of anti-aviation group Plane Stupid and a campaigner for the World Development Movement, focusing on water, finance, and climate change.
 Deen made headlines in 2005 as part of a protest at the G8 meeting in Edinburgh when she scaled a crane along with two other protesters.
 She was quoted as saying "The crumbs of debt relief and aid increases... remain tied to debilitating conditions, which stands in direct contradiction to Make Poverty History".

 In contrast to her later direct action, at the 2008 Kingsnorth Climate Camp Deen was reported to be "keen to stress that WDM does not support illegal protest methods".
 She has called Heathrow's Terminal 5 "a glorified shopping mall" and she called pro-flight counter-protesters "very misguided".
 In 2007 she joined Brian Haw's peace camp in Parliament Square against SOCPA and the Iraq War.

 As a member of Plane Stupid, she dressed as a suffragette, glued herself to the doors of the Department for Transport, and blew an airhorn to interrupt a speech by Geoff Hoon.
 She was a finalist in the Sheila McKechnie Awards in 2006 for campaigning for Economic Justice.

 With Greenpeace UK from 2010 to 2013 she was an energy campaigner, leading their opposition to fracking, running their "How clean is your cloud" campaign against the use of coal energy by internet companies, and campaigning against Arctic and deep-water oil drilling by Shell, Gazprom and other energy companies, including on board Greenpeace's MV Esperanza ship.
 In October 2013, she became Deputy Campaigns Director with Greenpeace USA.
-From February 2019, she is program director at SumOfUs.